Byron Allen sits down with CBS 'Sunday Morning' to talk setting the example for future business leaders

 As a Black man, it also comes with the responsibility of being a role model to Black entrepreneurs and using one’s platform to push for greater diversity in the business world, according to the media mogul.

-The 60-year-old head of Allen Media Group — parent owner of theGrio — sat down with CBS Sunday Morning correspondent Lee Cowan to discuss these two roles and additional topics in an interview set to air 9 a.m.
-Sunday.
+The 60-year-old head of Allen Media Group — parent owner of theGrio — sat down with CBS Sunday Morning correspondent Lee Cowan to discuss these two roles and additional topics in an interview which aired Sunday.

 Allen’s media empire includes The Weather Channel, three dozen television stations, 12 cable networks, six streaming platforms and various distribution companies.